 He has extensive experience related to diadromous fish biology and restoration in the Susquehanna, Connecticut, Willamette/Columbia, and Santee/Cooper basins.

-Mr. Brush has primary responsibility for developing business and strategy in the hydropower market and is responsible for the Muddy Run Ecological Lab (Drumore, PA), Westmoreland Office (NH), and Pacific Northwest Offices (Stevenson and Vancouver, WA).
+Mr. Brush has primary responsibility for developing business and strategy in the hydropower market and is responsible for the Muddy Run Ecological Lab (Drumore, PA), Westmoreland Office (NH), and Pacific Northwest offices.